Giant Cask: Location

-The Giant Cask on St.-Michaels-Allee 1 is northeast of the old town in the water meadows of the Isenach stream on the western edge of the 45,000 m² Brühlwiesen meadows.
+The Giant Cask on St.-Michaels-Allee 1 is northeast of the old town in the water meadows of the Isenach stream on the western edge of the 45,000 m2 Brühlwiesen meadows.
 Every year on the second and third week in September the Dürkheim Wurstmarkt (lit.: "sausage market") takes place on these fields.
 The Wurstmarkt is the biggest wine festival in the world, playing host to over 600,000 visitors.
 Access to the Weinfass and the Wurstmarkt is from the B 37 federal highway (Ludwigshafen am Rhein–Kaiserslautern) just to the north.

 History

 The barrel was built in 1934 by Bad Dürkheim vineyard owner and master cooper, Fritz Keller, using wood to fashion it into the standard shape using traditional methods, albeit oversized.
 To construct the cask nearly 200 spruce trees were felled in the Northern Black Forest, all about 40 metres high.
 One tree was needed for each of the 178 staves, each 15 metres long and 15 cm thick.
 In all, more than 200 m³ of wood was used.
-The timber was supplied by the Krauth & Co.
-Sawmill in Rotenbach in the Enztal valley.

 With the completion of the Giant Cask in Dürkheim, it superseded by a long way the famous Heidelberg Tun which, with a length of 9 metres, a diameter of 7 metres and capacity of 221,726 litres, and was actually used to store wine, had previously been the largest cask in the world.